-The students will learn the teachings of the drum, include the use of rattles, and clappers.
-Participants will learn some Sto:lo community songs: Welcome Song, Co-ed Song, Dinner Song, and Salmon Song.
+The students will learn the teachings of the drum, including the use of rattles, and clappers.
+They will learn some Sto:lo community songs, such as, the Welcome Song, the Co-ed Song, the Dinner Song, and the Salmon Song.
+The students will also learn the meaning behind the songs and how they are made.

-StoryTelling - Sto:lo Oral Tradition
+StoryTelling - Stó:lō Oral Tradition

-This presentation will emphasize the importance of the Sto:lo tradition through storytelling.
-Teachings will include the difference between Sxwoxwiyam and Sqwelqwel, witnessing (remembering events and speaking about them), place name stories, transformation stories and other local narratives.
+This presentation will emphasize the importance of the Stó:lō tradition through storytelling.
+The students will also learn how teachings were passed down by storytelling.
+The teachings will include the difference between Sxwoxwiyam and Sqwelqwel, witnessing (remembering events and speaking about them), place name stories, transformation stories and other local narratives.